-- Monday to Friday from 9 am to 9 pm - Sundays from 3:30 pm to 9 pm
+- Monday to Friday from 9 am to 9 pm - Sundays from 3 pm to 9 pm rainbowschools.ca Reaching minds.
+Touching hearts.
+35

-The website features an interactive whiteboard. full two-way audio chat rooms, is accessible through a phone, tablet or computer, has image upload capabilities and much more.
+The website features an interactive whiteboard, full two-way audio chat rooms, is accessible through a phone, tablet or computer, has image upload capabilities and much more.

-Funded by the Ontario government and administered by TVO's Independent Learning Centre, Mathify can be accessed at www.tvomathify.com.
+Funded by the Ontario government and administered by TVO's Independent Learning Centre, Mathify can be accessed at tvomathify.com.